Auyantepuy/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/Code/0_view0.md

 ### Option 2: Account Map CSV file using your existing AWS account mapping data
 Many organizations already maintain their account mapping outside of AWS.
 You can leverage your existing mapping data by creating a csv file with your account mapping data including any additional organization attributes.

-- {{%expand "Click here - to create using an your own account mapping csv and Amazon S3" %}}
+- {{%expand "Click here - to create using your own account mapping csv and Amazon S3" %}}

 #### Create your account_map csv file
 This example will show you how to create using a sample account_map csv file